moneymanagerex/android-money-manager-ex/docs/usermanual/index.md

 Generate customizable reports to gain insights into your financial health.
 Analyze spending patterns, income trends, and more.

+### Internal Report

+internal report allow you to see information regarding your expenses like:
+- **Payee**: show amount spend for each payee
+- **Where the money goes**: show amount for each expenses category
+- **Where the money comes**: show amount for each income category

 ## Data Sync

 Sync your financial data across multiple devices using cloud synchronization.
 Ensure that your information is always up to date, no matter where you are.